 This was one I told myself for years…

-The only B grade I got – among a raft of As – in my GCSEs was for English language…the subject which is all about communicating through the written word.
+The only B grade I got – among a raft of A grades in my GCSEs – was for English language…the subject which is all about communicating through the written word.

-For years, I laboured under the impression that this wasn’t a strong point, and look at me now: I essentially make a living through communicating and writing.
+For years, I laboured under the impression that this wasn’t a strong point of mine, and look at me now: I essentially make a living through communicating with the written word.